Learning When to Advise Human Decision Makers: Additional Details on Learning the Advising Policy

 Algorithmic advising systems are becoming increasingly prevalent in situations in which human judgment is important and cannot be replaced by an algorithm.
 Such systems provide advice to human decision makers in high-stake domains ranging from criminal justice to finance and healthcare, as well as in day-to-day applications such as personal assistants and recommendation systems.
-The way in which we choose to design such algorithmic advising tools shape our lives and may have broad implications to society.
+The ways in which we choose to design such algorithmic advising tools shape our lives and may have broad implications to society.
 The present study points to the importance of asking {\em when} algorithms should provide advice.
-The findings show that an interactive approach that considers human input and provides advice that is \emph{focused} on those places where it is most needed can better assist humans in making their decisions.
+The findings show that a responsive approach that considers input from the human user and provides advice that is \emph{focused} on those places where it is most needed can better assist humans in making their decisions.
 Future work will study how to best apply this approach in current AI-assisted decision making systems, aiming to create better human-AI collaboration that will efficiently harness AI strengths to assist humans in making better decisions.